 The needs for IT services are getting more complex and demanding.
 According to Okta, a typical 2000+ employee business deploys over 200 apps that all need to be integrated and aligned in business operations to serve the needs of customers.

-Increasingly, businesses are adopting a Service Management Office (SMO) approach, where IT services are designed and delivered more effectively across internal and vendor-managed service providers.
+Increasingly, businesses are adopting a Service Management Office (SMO) organizational structure, where IT services are designed and delivered more effectively across internal and vendor-managed service providers.

 Let’s go through how and why this could be helpful for your business.

-A Service Management Office is an organizational unit that oversees and improves IT service management practices across a company.
+A Service Management Office (SMO) is an organizational structure that oversees and improves IT service management practices across a company.
 You can think of it as a Center of Excellence designed specifically to advance the role of ITSM in a business.

 A SMO typically designs processes, enforces best practices, manages service quality, and focuses on continual service improvement.
 Through consolidating Service Management functions, an SMO can improve efficiency while delivering reliable and effective IT support.